jgm/pandoc/doc/lua-filters.md

 List of key/value pairs.
 Values can be accessed by using keys as indices to the list table.

+Attributes values are equal in Lua if and only if they are equal in Haskell.

 ### Caption {#type-caption}